Why PC?

 Sony and Microsoft give you an inferior system, charge you a lot of extra money for it, and make you hold on to them for 6 to 8 years before they give you the option of (measly) upgrades.
 By selling you these systems, they lock you into their overpriced ecosystem, helping them further the cycle with their ill-acquired money.
 They don't let you play with friends unless you pay.
 They don't let you play with friends that bought the other systems at all.
 They don't let developers directly sell you the game - they charge for dev kits and include royalties, which massively decreases their profits over that of the PC version, they charge devs to update their games, effectively making it so that the superior version of their game is, coeteris paribus, on PC.
 So, do yourself and the industry a favor and go with a PC.
 The PC is open, cheap, customizable, and powerful.
 Your best interests are always at hand, no matter how arrogant some PC gamers may seem when they speak negatively of the "anti-gamer" consoles.
 For anyone that's offended, we am truly sorry... but if you're going to get offended over this guide then you probably had no intention of giving PC a chance in the first place.
 Just remember: PC gaming is superior to console gaming, but the gamers themselves are neither superior or inferior to one another: they're just people with varying degrees of understanding.
 Fight the misinformation, fight the false advertising, and fight the anti-gaming movements.
 Long live freedom, long live affordable and beautiful gaming, and long live the Glorious PC Gaming Master Race!

-Here's a simplified example of a modern mid-range computer with new, powerful parts that exceed every aspect of the PS4 or XBox One:
+Here's a simplified example of a modern mid-range computer with new, powerful parts that will play pretty much every modern game release with fine settings.

 Type Item Price